neoxnitro/webui-yt-dlp/README.md

 ### Parameters

-You have the possibility easily change the parameters directly by editing main Python script **webui-yt-dlp.py**
+You have the possibility to easily change the parameters directly by editing main Python script **webui-yt-dlp.py**

 ```python
    # global parameters